meher12/spring-apache-kafka-bootcamp/README.md

 To start learning with the **Java Spring & Apache Kafka Bootcamp - From Fundamentals to Advanced**, clone or download this repository to your local machine.
 Follow the instructions provided in the individual modules and projects to progress through the bootcamp.
 Feel free to reach out if you have any questions or need assistance.

 Let's embark on this learning journey together and become proficient in Java Spring and Apache Kafka!

+## Apache Kafka

+Apache Kafka is an open-source distributed event streaming platform for real-time data streaming.

+### Key Features and Concepts

+- **Event Streaming Platform**: Apache Kafka enables real-time data streaming.

+- **Topics**: Organize data streams into topics, allowing producers to publish messages and consumers to subscribe and consume those messages.

+- **Publish-Subscribe Model**: Follows the publish-subscribe messaging pattern, enabling parallel processing and scaling.

+- **Brokers**: Operates in a distributed architecture with multiple brokers forming a cluster, providing fault tolerance and scalability.

+- **Partitions**: Divide topics into ordered and immutable partitions, allowing for parallelism and scalability across brokers.

+- **Replication**: Replicate partitions across brokers for data durability and fault tolerance.

+- **Producers**: Publish messages to Kafka topics, choosing the partition to write to.

+- **Consumers**: Subscribe to Kafka topics and read messages, where multiple consumers can be part of a consumer group for scaling.

+- **Streams**: Kafka Streams is a client library for stream processing and real-time analytics on data streams.

+### Use Cases

+Apache Kafka is commonly used for real-time data streaming applications, such as:

+- Log aggregation
+- Event sourcing
+- Messaging systems
+- Data pipelines
+- Stream processing

+To get started with Apache Kafka, refer to the official [Apache Kafka documentation](https://kafka.apache.org/documentation/) for installation instructions, tutorials, and detailed guides.